 - Feels quick to navigate

-The Samsung Galaxy S20 Fan Edition comes with Android 10 built in, though you’ll be able to download Android 11 when it rolls out to Samsung’s phones, likely towards the end of 2020.
-Before the Galaxy S20 FE’s launch, Samsung promised that future phones would get at least three years of Android updates, so you’ll definitely get Android 12 and 13, and perhaps beyond.
+The Samsung Galaxy S20 Fan Edition comes with Android 10 built in, though you can now update it to Android 12.
+Before the Galaxy S20 FE’s launch, Samsung promised that future phones would get at least three years of Android updates, so you’ll definitely get Android 13, and perhaps beyond.

 Android 10’s key features include a system-wide Dark Mode, which you can enable from the Settings menu, Digital Wellbeing tools, and ‘Bubbles’ that enable you to display messages from communication apps over other apps that you have open.